South Bayfront Bridge/Horton Landing Park

 - Preparation for the lift required placement of crane mats and steel plates to support the cranes and provide an even surface for the cranes to travel on to move the bridge.

 - Erection of the cranes and balancing of the bridge load was performed.

 - UPRR restricted train traffic for an approximate 4-hour window on the night of Saturday, December 19 to allow the construction team access to the railroad right of way.

-The advancement of this project has continued through the COVID-19 Pandemic shelter-in-place order.
-The City and the Contractor are working together to conform to the latest Health Orders issued by Alameda County and the State of California to minimize infection risks to workers, residents, and the general public.
+This project occurred through the COVID-19 Pandemic shelter-in-place orders.
+The City and the Contractor worked together to conform to the latest Health Orders issued by Alameda County and the State of California to minimize infection risks to workers, residents, and the general public.

 The pandemic has impacted the project in supply chain delays.
 The contractor and the City have worked together to minimize delays through schedule and sequence of work modifications.

 On behalf of the City Council, City Manager and City Staff, we wish to acknowledge and thank the community of Emeryville for your support and accommodation of this complex construction.
-The support and partnership of BayStreet (Madison-Marquette) and Novartis has been key to accommodating access to perform the work necessary to deliver this project.
+The support and partnership of BayStreet (Center Cal, Bay Street Partners, and Madison-Marquette) and BioMed Realty, and Grifols have been key to accommodating access to perform the work necessary to deliver this project.
+IKEA also provided support allowing secondary access to the West side of the project.
 Thanks to the dozens of technical and construction consultants who have worked for years to design and bring to life this signature structure in Emeryville.
-We look forward to the grand opening of this facility in Fall 2021!